 - Name a person of your choosing as guardian for your minor children

 - Name the person or institution you want to manage your estate after death

 - Bequeath gifts to charity upon your death

-- Determine who will have responsibility for paying estate and other taxes
+- Determine who will have responsibility for paying estate and other taxes (if applicable)

-If you die without a Will, your property will be distributed according to formulas set forth in the Arizona statutes.
+If you die without a Will, your probate estate will be distributed according to formulas set forth in the Arizona statutes.
 The state, not you, controls who gets what.
 The state can also appoint the person to manage your estate, appoint someone to raise your minor children and make other decisions that might not reflect your wishes.

 At Cholewka Law, our Arizona estate planning attorney can design a customized Will that addresses your particular needs, goals and concerns.
 We can help ensure that you give what you want to whom you want in the manner you want.
 We can also administer your estate to ensure your wishes are carried out to the letter of the law.

 To learn more about wills, click here to receive The 5 Most Important Estate Planning Documents guide.
 Better still, why not contact us to schedule a personal meeting with Becky Cholewka?
 She welcomes the opportunity to meet you and discuss your particular needs and goals.